 - Stability through our regularity in showing up

-- Ways to reconciliation through giving community members paths to atone if they make a mistake (and they will!)
+- Ways to reconcile through giving community members paths to atone if they make a mistake (and they will!)

 - Boundaries through upholding the purpose and guidelines to keep the space safe, and more